YienYan/me/set7/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
-This week the teacher's class and students were introduced to ASSESSMENT 3, which involves asking a question about data and then listing lots of charts and graphs to answer.
+This week the teacher's class and students were introduced to ASSESSMENT 3, which involves asking a question about data and then listing lots of charts and graphs to answer.The teacher had our data imported into his template.
+Then change the content of the charts themselves, for example, this one is about COMMON NAME and the other one is about FAMILY.
+Study as many charts as you can and then look for interesting things and questions in them.

+I found out this week that all my data is tied to the diameter at breast height of the trees.
+For example, different FAMILIES affect the size of the tree's breast size, as do different geographical locations, as does the age of the plant.
+I think this question could correlate all the other information.
+So I thought about my question about what factors affect the diameter of a plant's chest.